Skip to content

 Enhance patient safety with lab specimen barcode labels

 The 2012 meta-analysis “Effectiveness of Barcoding for Reducing Patient Specimen and Laboratory Testing Identification Errors” concludes that barcode technology for specimen labeling reduces identification errors.
-Regarding the improved accuracy of patient specimen identification in hospitals, the authors recommend using barcodes in these settings.
+To improve accuracy of patient specimen identification in hospitals, the authors recommend using barcodes as a best practice in these settings.

-With barcodes, lab specimen labels receive a unique digital fingerprint that ensures the traceability and uniqueness of each sample within a hospital lab’s workflow.
+With barcodes, lab specimen labels receive a unique digital fingerprint that ensures the traceability and uniqueness of each sample within a clinical lab’s workflow.

-Barcodes can encode numeric or alphanumeric data, and some can even link to digital records, online resources, and detailed sample information.
-When combined with human-readable text, they act as a reliable verification method.
+Barcodes can encode numeric or alphanumeric data.
+As identifiers, they can be linked to digital records, online resources, and detailed sample information.
+When combined with human-readable text, they are a reliable verification method.

 Suitable barcode types

 Several types of barcodes are suitable for use on lab specimen labels.
-For implementation, consider label size, space, as well as the type and amount of data you need to encode.
-While 1D barcodes are simpler and ideal for basic identification, 2D barcodes offer higher data capacity and are better suited for more complex applications.
+To choose a symbology for implementation, consider label size, space, as well as the type and amount of data you need to encode.
+While 1D barcodes are simpler and useful for basic identification, 2D barcodes offer higher data capacity and are better suited for more complex applications.

-Code 128, a 1D symbology, is a high-density barcode that can encode a large set of characters.
-Capable of encoding detailed information, It is commonly used for sample identification and tracking.
+Code 128 is a high-density 1D barcode that can encode a large set of characters.
+Widely supported and capable of encoding details beyond a simple ID number, it is commonly used for sample identification and tracking.

 Code 128 Example